morganherrmann/hw03-environment-setpiece/README.md

 Some of the lighting also shifts with respect to time to add more life to the sene.

 #### SDF-based soft shadows
 SDF based soft shadows are used to make the scene feel more realistic.
+The shadowing is especially evident as the light moves around.
 Source for implementing: http://iquilezles.org/www/articles/rmshadows/rmshadows.htm

 #### Additional Elements